ushadow/web_gesture_tabletop/README.md

-A web application that uses gesture as input.
+A web application that uses gesture as input on a tabletop.

 # OS